 The POPQ measures six areas in the vagina to document how many centimeters the organs have fallen past the top of the vagina (the hymen).
 Doctors may use a long Q-tip as a ruler.

 Centimeters above the hymen are negative points (less prolapse), and centimeters below are positive (more serious prolapse).
 Doctors total the points from each area to find the stage of the prolapse.

 Treating Pelvic Organ Prolapse

-After diagnosis, a doctor will use treatment intended to slow the organs descent — such as Kegel exercises — while they continue to monitor symptoms.
 When the prolapse causes pain or discomfort, doctors may move to surgical methods.
-If advanced prolapse is left untreated, organs will eventually bulge into the vagina or possibly hang out of the body when standing or walking.
+If advanced prolapse is left untreated, organs can eventually bulge into the vagina or hang out of the body when standing or walking.